-AUTO SERVICE TECHNOLOGY

-Course: 551337-I (Articulated) 3 credits 551537-II (Articulated) 3 credits
+AUTO SERVICE TECHNOLOGY Course: 551337-I (Articulated)

 This program provides the necessary knowledge and skills to enter the automotive service field.
 Students learn about all the major systems of the automobile including the electrical, lubrication, fuel, cooling, ignition, suspension, braking, engine, transmission, and emissions.
 Training includes the use of technical manuals, computerized diagnostic equipment, and a variety of hand and power tools.
 At the end of the program, students take certification tests.